femi-lujo/germany_rental_apartments/README.md

 ![Rent distribution](./reports/figures/baseRent_distribution.png)

-The over €150 difference between median rent(€490) and mean rent(€650) implied the existence of consequential outliers that informed our use of median rent for aggregating the dataset.
+The over €150 difference between median rent(€490) and mean rent(€650) implied the existence of consequential outliers.
+This informed the adoption of median values for aggregations.

-Luxury and sophisticated apartments appeared to command higher rent as shown in the boxplot below:
+Luxury and sophisticated apartments appeared to command higher rents, as shown in the boxplot below:

 ![Quality](./reports/figures/qual_rent.png)